matter-labs/zksync-era/docs/setup-dev.md

 Additionally, if you are going to use WSL 2, make sure that your project is located in the _linux filesystem_, since accessing NTFS partitions from inside of WSL is very slow.

-If you're using MacOS with an ARM processor (e.g. M1/M2), make sure that you are working in the _native_ environment (e.g. your terminal and IDE don't run in Rosetta, and your toolchain is native).
-Trying to work with zkSync code via Rosetta may cause problems that are hard to spot and debug, so make sure to check everything before you start.

 If you are a NixOS user or would like to have a reproducible environment, skip to the section about `nix`.

 ## `git`